MIDI: Technical specifications

-MIDI messages are made up of 8-bit words (commonly called bytes) that are transmitted serially at a rate of 31.25 kbit/s.
-This rate was chosen because it is an exact division of 1 MHz, the operational speed of many early microprocessors.
-The first bit of each word identifies whether the word is a status byte or a data byte, and is followed by seven bits of information.
-A start bit and a stop bit are added to each byte for framing purposes, so a MIDI byte requires ten bits for transmission.
+MIDI messages are made up of 8-bit bytes transmitted at 31,250 (±1%) baud using 8-N-1 asynchronous serial communication as described in the figure.
+The first bit of each byte identifies whether the byte is a status byte or a data byte, and is followed by seven bits of information.

-A MIDI link can carry sixteen independent channels of information.
-The channels are numbered 1–16, but their actual corresponding binary encoding is 0–15.
-A device can be configured to only listen to specific channels and to ignore the messages sent on other channels ("Omni Off" mode), or it can listen to all channels, effectively ignoring the channel address ("Omni On").
-An individual device may be monophonic (the start of a new "note-on" MIDI command implies the termination of the previous note), or polyphonic (multiple notes may be sounding at once, until the polyphony limit of the instrument is reached, or the notes reach the end of their decay envelope, or explicit "note-off" MIDI commands are received).
-Receiving devices can typically be set to all four combinations of "omni off/on" versus "mono/poly" modes.
+A MIDI link can carry sixteen independent channels, numbered 1–16.
+A device may listen to specific channels and ignore messages on other channels (omni off mode), or it can listen to all channels, effectively ignoring the channel address (omni on).

+A device that is polyphonic can sound multiple notes simultaneously, until the device's polyphony limit is reached, or the notes reach the end of their decay envelope, or explicit note-off MIDI commands are received.
+A device that is monophonic instead terminates any previous note when new note-on commands arrive.

+Some receiving devices may be set to all four combinations of omni off/on and mono/poly modes.

 Messages

 A MIDI message is an instruction that controls some aspect of the receiving device.
 A MIDI message consists of a status byte, which indicates the type of the message, followed by up to two data bytes that contain the parameters.
 MIDI messages can be channel messages sent on only one of the 16 channels and monitored only by devices on that channel, or system messages that all devices receive.
 Each receiving device ignores data not relevant to its function.
 There are five types of message: Channel Voice, Channel Mode, System Common, System Real-Time, and System Exclusive.

 Channel Voice messages transmit real-time performance data over a single channel.
-Examples include "note-on" messages which contain a MIDI note number that specifies the note's pitch, a velocity value that indicates how forcefully the note was played, and the channel number; "note-off" messages that end a note; program change messages that change a device's patch; and control changes that allow adjustment of an instrument's parameters.
+Examples include note-on messages which contain a MIDI note number that specifies the note's pitch, a velocity value that indicates how forcefully the note was played, and the channel number; note-off messages that end a note; program change messages that change a device's patch; and control changes that allow adjustment of an instrument's parameters.
 MIDI notes are numbered from 0 to 127 assigned to C−1 to G9.
-This corresponds to a range of 8.175799 to 12543.85 Hz (assuming equal temperament and 440 Hz A4) and extends beyond the 88 note piano range from A0 to C8.
+This extends beyond the 88-note piano range from A0 to C8 and corresponds to a frequency range of 8.175799 to 12543.85 Hz.